michaelwinailan/DriverApp/README.md

 # DriverApp
-DriverApp is a version of Hitch's driver application using the MVVM pattern.
+DriverApp is a version of Hitch's iOS driver application using the MVVM pattern.
 Technical project submission for Hitch.